 - More information on the USDA pain classification levels.

-- Reports of any animal care and use concerns can be submitted to the IACUC Office via the campus mail, electronic mail, fax, in person, or by telephone to the IACUC Office.
+- Reports of any animal care and use concerns can be submitted to the IACUC Office via the campus mail, electronic mail, online, fax, in person, or by telephone to the IACUC Office.
 Alternatively, you may submit a concern to the Veterinarian or IACUC Chair, Dr. Lisa Hazard.

 Animal Guides, Policies, and Regulations